abasak24/SAGA-Bench/README.md

 2. *Including a new compute model*: It is possible to introduce a new compute model for any algorithm (let's say BFS) by writing a new function in the algorithm's file (`src/dynamic/dyn_bfs.h` for BFS).
 For example, `src/dynamic/dyn_bfs.h` currently contains functions `dynBFSAlg()` and `BFSStartFromScratch()` for incremental and non-incremental compute models.
 Next, the new function much be registered in the class `Algorithm` in `src/dynamic/topAlg.h`.

 ## Additional Results
+In addition to the datasets in the paper, we ran the Twitter dataset (1468365182 edges) for all the algorithms on shared-style adjacency list, stinger, and degree-aware hashing.
+The absolute runtimes and analysis for the Twitter dataset is presented here.

 ## Contact
 In case of issues, please contact Abanti at abasak@ucsb.edu.
 You could also raise an issue in Github so that the response can help other users.